FlinkML/flink-jpmml/flink-jpmml-examples/README.md

 ```
 ./path/to/flink-1.3.2/bin/taskmanager.sh stop
 ```
-_you can show the job's status in Flink UI on http://localhost:8081_
+_you can see the job's status in Flink UI on http://localhost:8081_

 7) Restart the task manager: